av-mae-uf/av1tenth-docs/docs/information/theoryinfo/vehicle_control/pure_pursuit.rst

 ========================

 The pure pursuit controllers that are discussed are split in two different types; Point-at-Carrot and Circular Arc.
 They require the following information to be input as the vehicle dynamics into the controller.
+An evaluation [1]_ was conducted between PID's, Pure Pursuit and Weighted Steering Control to see which one was best by Arturo Rankin, Carl Crane and David Armstrong.

 Inputs:
     * Goal Pose: :math:`x_{goal}`, :math:`y_{goal}`
     * Vehicle Pose: :math:`x_{veh}`, :math:`y_{veh}`, :math:`\theta_{veh}`

 Outputs:
-    * Point-at-Carrot: :math:`\phi` which is the steering angle
+    * Point-at-Carrot: :math:`\Delta \phi` which is the change in steering angle
     * Circular Arc: :math:`R` which is the radius of curvature

 Point-at-Carrot